basarat/typescript-book/docs/tips/singleton.md

 > Warning : Singleton is just a fancy name for [global](http://stackoverflow.com/a/142450/390330)

-For most projects `namespace` can additional be replaced by a *module*.
+For most projects `namespace` can additionally be replaced by a *module*.

 ```ts
 // someFile.ts